SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 A color picker module
 Parameters:
 - color(String) A default HEX color value for the color picker module

+## ~color_contrast
+Returns true or false based on wheater or not given color combination passes the WCAG standard provided
+Parameters:
+- string(string) color code in a hex or rgb format
+- string(string) color code in a hex or rgb format
+- string(string) WCAG rating ('AA' or 'AAA') for A11y

 ## ~color_variant
 Calculates a new hex color value based on a given input string var and multiplier